-A firm of certified public accountants audited the books and accounts of the Authority during each of the fiscal years under review as required by the provisions of Section 10a-194 of the General Statutes.
+Two certified public accounting firms, one for each fiscal year under review, audited the books and accounts of the Authority, as required by the provisions of Section 10a-194 of the General Statutes.
 We accepted the financial statements as audited, after satisfying ourselves as to the professional reputation, qualifications and independence of the auditors, and verifying that generally accepted accounting principles and auditing standards were followed.

-There were no recommendations contained in the audit reports covering the fiscal years ended June 30, 2000 and 2001, respectively.
+There were no recommendations contained in the audit reports covering the fiscal years ended June 30, 2002 and 2003.